A Quick Guide To Menthon-Saint-Bernard

 If you’d prefer to head back to Annecy for a raclette or some Diot au vin blanc, then I’d reccomend the rustic La Bastille right next to the Palais de l’isle or the slightly more upscale Le Chalet that has a great selection of fondues and a charming interior styled after a typical mountain lodge.

-If you’re looking for more to do around lake annecy then check out our Annecy archives here.
+Looking for more to do around Lake Annecy?
+Then check out our Annecy archives here.